RED LIGHT CAMERAS

 If the LAPD feels that these tickets are justified, I encourage them to send me an email explaining why.
 I will publish it here.

-Los Angeles Docs Set # 8
+City of Los Angeles Docs Set # 8

 LA Cops Perjuring Themselves